What is Vestibular Rehabilitation?

 Balance, Strength and Functional Training in Victoria BC

 Balance and strength are so important for our ability to live the life we want.
 People can lose confidence in their ability to move and walk safely when they are suffering from a dizziness disorder.
-Jennifer Kolot and Rosie Chamberlin are the ideal Physiotherapists to provide specific balance and strength training and address the issues of people suffering vestibular and mobility issues.
+Jennifer Kolot is the ideal Physiotherapist to provide specific balance and strength training and address the issues of people suffering vestibular and mobility issues.
 A daily home strengthening and balance program can be created to help decrease falls, restore leg strength, improve walking safety and endurance, and probably the most important thing of all: Get you back doing the things you love.

 Our Vestibular Physiotherapists are passionate about providing appropriate education to clients about their condition.
 Often they have had dizziness issues for months if not years without a proper diagnosis.
 Learning about your particular condition can set the mind at ease and restore your confidence in your body, and this is often the beginning of the recovery process.